Okipa/laravel-table/README.md

 > Override the default rows number selection activation status.
 > Calling this method displays a rows number input that enable the user to choose how much rows to show.
-> The default rows number selection activation status is managed by the `config('laravel-table.value.activateRowsNumberDefinition')` value.
+> The default rows number selection activation status is managed by the `config('laravel-table.behavior.activate_rows_number_definition')` value.

 **Note:**`